CUAHSI/GHCN-Transducer/SCAN/README.md

 1. Setup and run SCANharvester as described above
 2. Open the solution SCANWebService.sln in Visual Studio
 3. Edit the file ConnectionStrings.config: fill in the correct database server, database name, database user and database password for the ODM database.
+4. If required, edit the file appsettings.config and uncomment or edit the setting <add key="exclude_durations" value="WATER_YEAR, CALENDAR_YEAR, YEARLY, SEASONAL, MONTHLY, SEMIMONTHLY"/> to exclude any time-aggregated variables from the WaterML response.
-4. Build the solution
+5. Build the solution
-5. Copy the whole content of the "SCANWebService" folder to your a folder on IIS Web server where you want to publish the web service
+6. Copy the whole content of the "SCANWebService" folder to your a folder on IIS Web server where you want to publish the web service